 Garden Fest highlights each of the Smithsonian’s gardens and connects people to plants through educational demonstrations and engaging hands-on activities.
 The event, a tradition for Smithsonian Gardens since 2006, is an all-day, family friendly event.

-This year’s Garden Fest took place in conjunction with both National Public Gardens Day and Drinking Water Week to promote the importance of public gardens, the value of water, and the availability of clean, safe water.
+This year’s Garden Fest will take place in conjunction with both National Public Gardens Day and will promote Pollinator Partnership’s mission to promote the health of pollinators, critical to food and ecosystems, through conservation, education, and research.

 The Smithsonian Gardens Green Team was out in full force too with some great ‘Garbage to Garden’ activities for both children and children-at-heart that focused on conservation in the garden.
 Team members taught us how to compost and re-use kitchen scraps to grow new plants, and drew attention to the importance of water and how we can conserve it in the garden!